 Victor Barragán's designs embody the exact style I love to flaunt.
 They strike the perfect balance between edgy, cool, and femme vibes, breaking away from traditional femininity.
 That's precisely how I choose to wear them.
 What's truly remarkable about Barragán's designs is their ability to empower individuals of all identities to express themselves in unique ways.
 In his spring ready-to-wear collection, Barragán combines '90s silhouettes with vibrant colors, prints, and textiles, creating a distinct moment that neither dwells in the past nor conforms to the present.
 This sense of escapism is precisely what I seek in my everyday life.

-Nicole Zïzi Studio
+2. Nicole Zïzi Studio

 Photo:Coco and Breezy

-We've written about Stuzo Clothing before, and that's because the brand has some of the best streetwear out there.
-Stoney Michelli wanted to build a clothing brand that would get people to think and feel, which is why you'll see bold statements on a lot of its clothing.
-Some are perhaps NSFW, but that's the intention.
-In the queer community, being loud about sex is a way of owning what has been taken away from us.
-I'm not saying you should buy a Stuzo shirt that says "Top" and wear it on your next Zoom meeting, but I am saying if you do, you're living out of the Stuzo mission.
+We've previously featuredStuzo Clothing, and that's because the brand offers some of the most captivating streetwear available.
+Founder Stoney Michelli aimed to create a clothing line that would provoke thought and evoke emotions, which is why many of their pieces feature bold statements.
+While some of these statements may be deemed NSFW, it is intentional.
+Within the queer community, openly discussing and celebrating sexuality is a way to reclaim what has been taken from us.
+I'm not suggesting that you should wear a Stuzo shirt proclaiming "Top" during your next Zoom meeting, but if you did, you would be embracing the essence of the Stuzo mission.